 - Make sure they’re safe.
-You can’t stop a tantrum but make sure your child is safe.
+You can’t stop a tantrum.
 Stay nearby and if needed move them somewhere safe, quiet and calm.

-- Stand by calmly.
-Try not to show anger.
+- Try not to show anger.
 Counting to ten and taking a few deep breaths might help.
-If you are at the shops, pick up your child and take them outside or somewhere quiet until they calm down.
+Don’t try to reason with them or shout.
+It’s very hard to think when you are feeling overwhelmed.

-- When they’ve calmed down comfort them and praise them for calming down.
+- When your child has calmed down comfort them and reconnect.
+Let them know you are proud of them for calming down.

-- Don’t give in to any demands they made before the tantrum started.
-Don’t worry about what other people think!
-It can be stressful if your child has a tantrum in a public place.
-Don’t worry if there are people watching.
-Stay calm and forget them – most people will be watching with sympathy as they’ve probably been through it too!
+- Don’t worry about what other people think!
+It can be stressful if your child has a tantrum.
+Stay calm if there are people watching as they will be sympathetic as they’ve been through it too!

 Ways to avoid tantrums

 - Is your child worried or anxious about something?
-Your child may be worried or anxious about going to nursery, moving house or a new baby.
 Give your child lots of reassurance with love and cuddles.

 - Plan ahead.
 Take some snacks and small toys when you go out and about.

-- Let your child help feed and dress themselves and offer some simple choices.
-Toddlers and young children can crave independence.
+- Give your child some simple choices.
+Toddlers and young children crave independence.
 They may get angry and tearful if they are never given any choice or control.
-You can offer simple choices like "Do you want to play with your blocks or draw a picture?" or "Would you like an apple or a banana?"
+You can offer simple choices.

-- Make time for active play so your child can “let off steam”.
+- Make time for active play every day.
+Make time for active play so your child can “let off steam”.
 Go to the park, play in the garden or put some music on and dance.

 - Show a good example by keeping calm when things get stressful.
 This will encourage your child to do the same.

 - If you are concerned in any way speak to your Health Visitor.
 Your Health Visitor is there to support you and can provide advice and assistance.